 Are there Stasi documents about me?
 How can I view them?

 If you want to find out whether the State Security Service collected information about you, please send a written request to the Federal Commissioner.
-Please use our request form (PDF, 893 KB, File is not barrier-free / accessible) and follow the instructions on filling it out.
+Please use our request form (PDF, 893 KB, File does not meet accessibility standards) and follow the instructions on filling it out.
 If you have questions, you can contact the access assistance for individuals.

 How long does it take for a request to be processed?